Arbor Crest Tasting Room - Robert Morrison’s plein air and studio paintings. River Park Square, third level, 808 W. Main Ave. (509) 747-3903.

 Iron Goat Brewing - “Reclaimed Material Sculpture” by Doug Bradford.
 2204 E. Mallon Ave.
 (509) 474-0722.

 Northwest Museum of Arts and Culture - “SPO-Ma: Spokane Modern Architecture 1948-73,” when a small group of modern architects began practicing in Spokane in the late 1940s, they changed more than the city’s skyline.
-They ushered in a period of creativity the likes of which this region had never before seen.
 Also: “David Douglas: A Naturalist at Work,” a look at the work and travels of Scottish naturalist David Douglas (1799-1834).
-Also: “Lasting Heritage,” using personal stories and human-made objects to articulate the spiritual and visceral links between ancient people, modern tribal people and their lands.
+Also: “Lasting Heritage,” using personal stories and human-made objects to articulate the links between ancient people, modern tribal people and their lands.
 2316 W. First Ave. $7/adults, $5/seniors and students with ID, free/age 5 and younger.
 (509) 456-3931.

-Pacific Flyway Gallery - “March Means Fishing,” Deanna Camp’s “Hybrid Arts,” a collection of trout interpretations in illustration; Tom Hanson’s abstract fly collection; and art featuring fishing scenes by Debbie Hughbanks and others.
-On Fridays many of the featured artists will be demonstrating in the gallery from 5-7 p.m., including the art of fly tying, Raku pottery, painting and illustration techniques.
-409 S. Dishman Mica Road, Spokane Valley.
+Pacific Flyway Gallery - “March Means Fishing,” works by Deanna Camp, Tom Hanson, Debbie Hughbanks and others.
+On Fridays many of the featured artists will be demonstrating in the gallery from 5-7 p.m.
+409 S. Dishman-Mica Road, Spokane Valley.
 (509) 747-0812.

 Pottery Place Plus - Displaying traditional handwovens including sculpture, decor and utilitarian items.
 203 N. Washington St. (509) 327-6920.